Dùn

 Though Dùn is almost joined to Hirta at Ruiaval, the two islands are separated by Caolas an Dùin (the straits of Dùn).
 This prevents Soay sheep from Hirta straying onto the island, and thus it is more vegetated.

 The small island is home to the largest colony of fulmars in Britain.
 Before 1828, St Kilda was their only British Isles breeding ground, but they have since spread and established colonies elsewhere, such as at Fowlsheugh.
+Dùn is a World Heritage site for cultural and natural qualities as one of five Islands that make up five remote Islands, known as St. Kilda.

 Dùn, which protects Village Bay on Hirta from the prevailing south-westerly winds, was at one time joined to Hirta by a natural arch.
 MacLean (1972) suggests that the arch was broken when struck by a galleon fleeing the defeat of the Armada, but other sources, such as Mitchell (1992), provide the more credible (if less romantic) explanation that the arch was simply swept away by one of the many fierce storms which batter the islands every winter.